Full text of RBI Governor Shaktikanta Das’ May 22 briefing

 1. As a nation we must have faith in India's resilience and capacity to overcome all odds.
 COVID-19, a virus of the size of 0.12 microns, has crippled the global economy, with more than 300,000 dead and economic activity across the world stalled.
 Once again, central banks have to answer the call to the frontline in defence of the economy.

 2. The recent release of macroeconomic data, that for the first time revealed the damage wrought by COVID-19, brought forward the need for an off-cycle meeting of the monetary policy committee (MPC) in lieu of the scheduled meeting during June 3 to 5, 2020.
 Over the last three days, i.e., 20th, 21st and 22nd May 2020, the MPC reviewed domestic and global developments and their implications for the outlook.
 After extensive discussions, the MPC voted unanimously for a reduction in the policy repo rate and for maintaining the accommodative stance of monetary policy as long as necessary to revive growth, mitigate the impact of COVID-19, while ensuring that inflation remains within the target.
 On the quantum of reduction, the MPC voted with a 5-1 majority to reduce the policy rate by 40 basis points from 4.4 per cent to 4.0 per cent.
-Consequently, the Marginal Standing Facility (MSF) rate and the Bank rate stand reduced to 4.25% from 4.65%.
-The reverse repo rate stands reduced to 3.35% from 3.75%.
+Consequently, the Marginal Standing Facility (MSF) rate and the Bank rate stand reduced to 4.25 per cent from 4.65 per cent.
+The reverse repo rate stands reduced to 3.35 per cent from 3.75 per cent.

 3. Before I lay out the backdrop, the rationale and expected outcomes of the MPC's decision, I wish to thank the Committee members for their valuable contributions to the work of the Committee in the monetary policy decision taken today.
 I would also like to thank my colleagues in the RBI who have been working tirelessly in our fight against COVID-19.
 My gratitude goes out to our teams for their intellectual support, analytical work and logistical arrangements.
 A special word of praise for our team of over 200 officers, staff and service providers who are working unstinted 24X7 in isolation in order to keep essential RBI services available to the nation.
 I wish to express our admiration for doctors, healthcare and medical staff, police and law enforcement agencies, functionaries and personnel in the government, the private sector, banks and other financial institutions who have risen to the call of duty, day after day, through the pandemic to ensure continuity in the provision of all essential services.
 Our deepest gratitude to their families too.